ccetc/CCETCNotificationBundle/Resources/doc/README.markdown

 Provides tools to generating, storing, and delivery application notificatons via e-mail and a "dashboard".

 ## Note
+* **This bundle is a work in progress and has not yet been used in production. **
-This bundle is developed alongside our own forks of SonataAdminBundle, SonataUserBundle, FOSUserBundle, and SonataDoctrineORMAdminBundle.
+* This bundle is developed alongside our own forks of SonataAdminBundle, SonataUserBundle, FOSUserBundle, and SonataDoctrineORMAdminBundle.
 It has not been testing with the original versions of those bundles.
-It is a work in progress and has not yet been used in production.

 ## Features
 - two types of messages: notifications & tasks
 - tasks are actionable items
-- notifications and just notifications
+- notifications are just notifications
 - SonataAdmin Dashboard Block for notifications
 - SonataAdmin Dashboard Block for tasks
 - email digest for all types of notifications
+- configurable email reminders for tasks
 - "My Notifications" and "My Tasks" pages